 Studies human-ecosystem interactions over time.
 Includes both human-induced and naturally occurring forces.
 Emphasizes field sampling, integration of cartographic data, archival research, analytic skills, and synthetic writing.
 Includes required field trips to libraries, archives, and research sites in Washington state.

-there will be multiple field trips as well as one overnight trip to the Olympic Peninsula. all are required.
+There will be multiple field trips as well as one overnight trip to the Olympic Peninsula in mid January. all are required.

 Student learning goals